NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown

 * [Managing business continuity]({% link _knowhow/cisoapproach/SecurityPolicy-ManagingBusinessContinuity.markdown %})
   * [Operational continuity]({% link _knowhow/cisoapproach/SecurityPolicy-ManagingBusinessContinuity.markdown %})

 ### Technical measures

 [Physical security]({% link _knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown %})

 ## Off-site equipment security
-The equipment used for processing information off the site of “the organisation” (at home, in a hotel, at a client's) such as laptops or telephone, is subject to similar security procedures.
+The equipment used for processing information away from the site of “the organisation” (at home, in a hotel, at a client's) such as laptops or telephone, is subject to similar security procedures.
 However, users should be particularly attentive to the risk of theft and keep the hardware in their sight at all times.
 A specific insurance policy should be taken out for this type of equipment.
-Hardware should be marked, to prevent it being swapped.
+Hardware should be marked, to prevent it from being swapped.
 Authorisation must be granted by the head of equipment in “the organisation” before any hardware leaves the premises.
-This person may or may not provide for the use of data encryption tools on the hard disk.
-(SMEs: see [Hardware damaged during transport]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#hardware-damaged-during-transport); [Aggravated theft]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#aggravated-theft); [Basic security measures for laptop computers]({% link _publications/recommendationsecuring/SecuringLaptops.markdown %}#recommendations))
+This person may or may not provide for the use of data encryption tools on the hard disk (SMEs: see [Hardware damaged during transport]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#hardware-damaged-during-transport); [Aggravated theft]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#aggravated-theft); [Basic security measures for laptop computers]({% link _publications/recommendationsecuring/SecuringLaptops.markdown %}#recommendations)).

 ### Applying security measures to: